-An EPC (energy performance certificate) is legally required before any property can be let.
+An EPC (Energy Performance Certificate) is legally required before any property can be let.
 It details the energy efficiency of a property from A (most efficient) to G (least efficient).
-An EPC rating of F or G means a property cannot be let.
+From April 2020 all rental properties, including those with tenancies already in place, must show an EPC rating of E or above (some exemptions apply).

-You may be liable to pay tax on the rental income from you property.
-Find out, visit HMRC
+You may be liable to pay tax on the rental income from your property.
+Click here to find out more

 In most cases, unless specifically agreed otherwise, council tax is payable by the tenant.

-We recommend that you use our rent guarantee service which guarantees the full rent paid, in your account on the day the rent is due, whether the tenant pays it or not.
+Rent Guarantee, provided as part of our Managed Premium service guarantees your full rent is paid, whether the tenant pays it or not.
 If your tenant falls in to arrears and you don’t have the benefit of this service, we will begin legal proceedings for you but additional fees will apply.

 If you live overseas for 6 months of the year or more, you will be classed as a ‘non-resident’ landlord.
 HMRC will consider this to be the case, even if you are a UK tax resident.
 When collecting rents (and letting property) for overseas landlords we are legally obliged by the Taxation of Income from Land (Non-Residents) Regulations 1995 to deduct tax at the rate of 20%, to cover any tax liability.